 Generally speaking, the microphone is not connected to the CCTV system built, but those who need it can purchase the microphones separately and attach them to the appropriate position on each channel.

-On different e-commerce pages, a variety of CCTV assembly kits are available.
+On different e-commerce pages, a variety of CCTV assembly kits and CCTV camera sets are available.
 If you want, you can try out and pick the best CCTV kits on Amazon based on your budget.